hindu-comm/mail_stream_advaita-l/2017/08/dRShTi-sRShTi_defini/156__Praveen_R._Bhat.md

 >> arrive at your own conclusions.
 I am not sure if you are familiar with
 >> hindi.
 >>
-> ​Unless its old Hindi like that of original Vichara Sagara, or poetic language like that of Kabir's doha, etc, I am okay with Hindi.​
+> Unless its old Hindi like that of original Vichara Sagara, or poetic language like that of Kabir's doha, etc, I am okay with Hindi.

 I would very much like a translation of the same (commentary on verse 67)
 >> for my own use..
 >>
 >
-​My knowledge of two DSV flavours is as taught by my Acharyaji here during Mandukya bhAShya.
+My knowledge of two DSV flavours is as taught by my Acharyaji here during Mandukya bhAShya.
 I would love to have a look at other definitions of DSV from Advaitasiddhi some time.